Mac0504/MEs-PS/README.md

 # How to get

 This database is publicly available for any academic use.
-To obtain it, please sign the license agreement and send a scanned copy to ustb_machuang@163.com.
+To obtain it, please sign the release agreement and send a scanned copy to ustb_machuang@163.com.